Synthetixio/SIPs/sips/sip-80.md

 ### Extensions

+* Paying a portion of the skew funding rate owed to the fee pool to the lighter side of the market, which would enhance the profitability of taking the counter position on market.
+* Make funding rate sensitive to leverage - right now a market with \\(100 \times 10\\) long and \\(500 \times 2\\) open interest is considered balanced, even though the long exposure is much riskier.
+Some remedies could include:
+    * Funding rate that accounts for leverage risk
     * Funding rate as automatic position size scaling, which would automatically bring the market into balance.
-* Paying a portion of the skew funding rate owed to the fee pool to the lighter side of the market, which would enhance the profitability of taking the counter position on market.
 * Mechanisms to constrain the overall size of each market, other than leverage and available sUSD.

 ---